The Nenqay Deni Accord outlines five Sub-Tables with the responsibility to guide progress under the Accord in specific areas. These areas include:

 During the development of the Accord, the Federal Government did not have the direction from the Prime Minister to be involved in negotiations.

 On January 27, 2017, the Federal Government and the Tŝilhqot’in Nation signed a Letter of Understanding, setting out the framework for initial reconciliation discussions between Canada and the Tŝilhqot’in Nation.
-Going forward, we expect collaborative work from British Columbia, Canada and the Tŝilhqot’in Nation where needed to advance reconciliation and improve the lives of the Tŝilhqot’in Communities and Citizens.
+The Federal Government is now involved through the Gwets’en Nilt’i Pathway Agreement, signed in 2018.

 How do I get more information?